9 Must-Know Tips for Choosing Your Wedding Party

-Tip for the taking: For friends who can't commit for whatever reason (they live out of town or are busy at work), let them in on just a few wedding prep activities, like an invitation stuffing party complete with wine and pizza.
+For friends who can't commit for whatever reason (they live out of town or are busy at work) let them in on just a few wedding prep activities, like an invitation stuffing party complete with wine and pizza.

 Not to sound like your mom, but think about it: Even if you're not particularly close to his sister or her brother, siblings are going to be around well past your 10-year anniversary, and chances are, you'll become closer over the years.
 If you come from a big family and you can't possibly include everyone, draw the line at teenagers.
 Instead, make them a part of the ceremony by asking them to pass out programs or seat guests.

-You can have as many (or few) bridesmaids and groomsmen as you like.
-The average wedding party size is four on either side.
-Use that as a guide when you decide.
+Don't get us wrong: You can have as many (or few) bridesmaids and groomsmen as you like.
+That said, the average wedding party size is roughly five on either side, so you can use that as a guide when you decide.
 Depending on formality, go larger or smaller.
 For a smaller wedding with around 50 to 60 guests, have no more than four, but for a larger wedding of, say, 150, you could go up to 12 if you really wanted.
 Just keep this in mind: More isn't always merrier.
 The more attendants you have, the more details to organize—flattering tuxes or dresses, a bachelor or bachelorette party with 12 attendants who have busy schedules, wedding party gifts and so much more.

-Tip for the taking: There are no hard-and-fast rules about how to dress them.
-You can dress your groomswomen in tuxedos or dresses (or even rompers), and your bridesmen can look just like the groomsmen or they can match their suits to the bridesmaid dresses.
+There are no hard-and-fast rules about how to dress them.
+You can dress your groomswomen in tuxedos or dresses (or even rompers) and your bridesmen can look just like the groomsmen or they can match their suits to the bridesmaid dresses.
 Just make sure they're comfortable with whatever you want them to wear.

 The best honor attendants are friends who are responsible (since you're going to rely on them for some big wedding planning tasks and to hold on to your expensive rings) and good at providing emotional support, because there just might be a few prewedding meltdowns.
 (It also helps if they're super-fun, since they'll be planning the bachelor and bachelorette parties.)